Resilience at risk

 —-.

-We need to change course.
-If the trajectory towards climate change, biodiversityBiodiversity refers to the diversity within species, between species and of ecosystems -—
+We must change course.
+Continuing the trajectory of climate change, biodiversityBiodiversity refers to the diversity within species, between species and of ecosystems -—

 – ‒